|

 Creating and Improvising Stories for Children There are lots of easy ways to improvise and create stories for children.
 This is something that most of us have had quite a bit of experience with when we were children ourselves.
+Any time we were playing with other young children, we were usually 'in a story'.
 It was easy then and it can be easy now.
-What would make it easy now?
+What would make it easier now?

 As adults we often make it hard for our selves by trying to get it right or making sure that the content is ideologically sound, or interesting, or grammatically correct, or logical.
-These are all distress related fears that get in the way of our playing and being creative with the story.
-You can help you and your audience get into a playful frame of mind by playing some games, singing a song or telling an appropriate joke first.
+These are all fine in their place but, in a story, they can get in the way of our playing with the story and being in a creative frame of mind.
+You can help you and your audience get into a playful frame of mind by playing some games or singing some silly songs first.
+You might take well known songs and have some fun changing them around.
+'Bananas in swimming togs are ...'
 The magic words - 'Once upon a time' - are an incantation, an invitation to suspend logical belief and enter the world of fantasy and fun.
-You can decide to get into the habit of leaving all worries behind you when you hear those words.
+You, and your audience, can decide to leave all worries behind you and enjoy 'the story space' when you hear those words.
 Forget about where the story is going to.
-If you and your audience are improvising and having fun, the process will look after content and you can trust your subconscious to not create anything that might embarrass you later.
+If you and your audience are improvising and having fun the process, and your subconcious mind, will look after content and you can trust the monitoring between your concious and subconscious to not create anything that might embarrass you later.
+Listen to your audience having fun or reacting to the latest part of the story.
+That lets you know you're on track.
 2) Story structure

 |